Protect Sensitive Locations: Take Action for House Bill 94

 Right now, Delaware’s General Assembly has a role to play.

-House Substitute 1 for House Bill 94 (HS 1 for HB 94), legislation that will prohibit the arrest of people at sensitive places such as schools, medical facilities, and places of worship without a valid judicial warrant or court order, is currently awaiting a vote on the House floor.
+House Substitute 2 for House Bill 94 (HS 2 for HB 94), legislation that will limit local law enforcement from participating in ICE arrests of people at sensitive places such as schools, medical facilities, and places of worship.
+The bill recently passed the House and now awaits consideration in the Senate Corrections & Public Safety Committee.

 There's no time to wait.
 Our immigrant neighbors here in Delaware are terrified — scared to go to work, to go grocery shopping, and are left wondering if their loved ones will make it home at the end of the day.